EliaRun/test-week8/README.md

 What do jQuery selectors start with?

 [[answer]]
+   $$$

-What's the problem with this code in your html:
+What's the problem with this code
 <div class="my-element">Hide me</div>
+in your html: I don't know???
-in your javascript:
+in your javascript: I don't know???
 $(".another-element").hide();

 [[answer]]

 What's wrong with this code:
-in your html:
+in your html: I don't know???
 <div class="my-element">Hide me</div>
-in your javascript:
+in your javascript: I don't know???
 $("#hideMe").hide();

 [[answer]]